SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

 Sure.
-So the retail finance portfolio today roughly comprises of around 3,780 crores of which we have two types of unsecured loans extended to customers, graduating customers.
-One book is our product called Unati Loan which is profile of customers are significantly higher income earning.
+So the retail finance portfolio today roughly comprises of around INR3,780 crores, of which we have two types of unsecured loans extended to customers, graduating customers.
+One book is our product called Unnati loan, which is profile of customers are significantly higher income earning.
+They are able to demonstrate better cash flow.
+We are able to visibly see proper business premises, the scale and size, etc. So that book is around INR1,700 crores.
+We also have a lighter version of the individual lending product, which is INR1,600 crores.

-Both these books, part 30 is well under control, under 2% as we speak.
-We have 266 crores of mortgage business loans.
-We have a home loan book of roughly around 200 crores or a two wheeler book of around 13 crores.
-So in secured loans we are at a par 30 lower than 2% once again.
-Right.
-So these books, while they are new, they have done around two, three years with this.
-They’re holding good so far.
-Yes.
+They could have higher income, but if we have certain difficulties in ensuring that it is demonstratable or the size of the income is not clear, or it’s not visible to the level that the customer is saying, we graduate them to a slightly lower ticket size.
+So that is around INR1,600 crores.
+So both these books put together is around INR3,300 crores.
+Both these books, PAR 30 is well under control, under 2% as we speak.
+We have INR266 crores of mortgage business loans.
+We have a home loan book of roughly around INR200 crores and a two-wheeler book of around INR13 crores.
+So in secured loans, we are at a PAR 30 lower than 2% once again, right?
+So these books, while they are new, they have done around two, three years with this, they’re holding good so far, yeah.

-Secured portfolio will be around 500 crores.
+Sure.
+So secured portfolio will be around INR500-odd crores?

 Ganesh Narayanan

-Yes, it’s 500 crores.
+Yeah, it’s INR500 crores.

 And secondly, can you give some guidance on the margins?
 I think margins should keep on improving.
 What is the trajectory that you foresee for next year in terms of margins?